-a Roma, Vasile Burtea.
-Unlike the NCCD, the Public Advocate can only deal with cases brought before it and cannot conduct sua sponte investigations.
-The Public Advocate's staff numbers roughly seventy in Bucharest plus an additional ninety people around the country.
-A large percentage of the staff are lawyers, which Mr. Burtea called "dysfunctional": "Illn order to make a proper investigation, we need social workers, sociologists, and psychologists.
-We don't make legal investigations, but we make social investigations."
+In addition to the NCCD, Romania has a Public Advocate led by an Ombudsman.
+The Public Advocate's role is to address alleged discrimination by the State, not private individuals.237 The Public Advocate is divided into four sections: human rights, national minorities, cults/religions, and male/female equality.238 The department on national minorities is led by a Roma, Vasile Burtea.239 Unlike the NCCD, the Public Advocate can only deal with cases brought before it and cannot conduct sua sponte investigations.240 The Public Advocate's staff numbers roughly seventy in Bucharest plus an additional ninety people around the country.241 A large percentage of the staff are lawyers, which Mr. Burtea called "dysfunctional": "[I]n order to make a proper investigation, we need social workers, sociologists, and psychologists.
+We don't make legal investigations, but we make social investigations."242

-When the Public Advocate receives a petition, it generally asks a local official (sometimes the one accused of wrongdoing) to investigate.
-If there is a substantial difference between the petition and the local investigation, the Public Advocate's office may conduct its own investigation; however, less than one percent of all petitions are investigated by the Public Advocate's office.
-Only one or two percent of investigations concern anti-Roma discrimination.
+When the Public Advocate receives a petition, it generally asks a local official (sometimes the one accused of wrongdoing) to investigate.243 If there is a substantial difference between the petition and the local investigation, the Public Advocate's office may conduct its own investigation; however, less than one percent of all petitions are investigated by the Public Advocate's office.244 Only one or two percent of investigations concern anti-Roma discrimination.245

-Significantly, the Public Advocate does not have the power to sanction those accused of discrimination; it can only ask individuals or agencies to desist in their action.
-According to Burtea, this has been a significant problem.
-While in other parts of the world a recommendation to a public authority from the Public Advocate would carry substantial weight, in Romania "local politicians take pride, and get favorable media coverage, for refusing to abide by the Ombudsman's recommendations."
+Significantly, the Public Advocate does not have the power to sanction those accused of discrimination; it can only ask individuals or agencies to desist in their action.246 According to Burtea, this has been a significant problem.
+While in other parts of the world a recommendation to a public authority from the Public Advocate would carry substantial weight, in Romania "local politicians take pride, and get favorable media coverage, for refusing to abide by the Ombudsman's recommendations."247